 Assemble a group with the power and energy to lead and support a collaborative change effort.

 Customer Experience is not an individuals responsibility.
 It is the guiding principle of the entire organisation.
-You need to establish a governance structure which ensure that the team is on track.
+You need to establish a governance structure which ensures that the team is on track.
 A Steering committee that manages the general course of action, a process team to execute the plan and cross department collaboration to work towards a common goal of customer delight.
 Mapping the customer journey with the steps a customer takes in doing business with you, identifying the touch points and the teams that are directly and indirectly involved at each touch point provides good guidelines for inter department collaboration.

 Shape a vision to help steer the change effort and develop strategic initiatives to achieve that vision.

-Defining the company’s vision helps you to take steps everyday to realise that vision.
+Defining the company’s vision helps you to take steps every day to realise that vision.
 Evaluating each step tells you if it is taking you closer to your vision or away from it.
 Zappos has the vision that one day 30% of all retail transaction will be online.
 People will buy from the company with the best service and the best selection.
 Zappos.com will be that online store.
-Zappos takes steps everyday to realise this vision, even if that means having an army of customer support executives taking calls from customers directly and the support number easily accessible on their website.
+Zappos takes steps every day to realise this vision, even if that means having an army of customer support executives taking calls from customers directly and the support number easily accessible on their website.
 Maybe this does not help them achieve operational excellence but takes them closer to their vision of becoming the online retailer which people buy for the best service and the best selection.

 Raise a large force of people who are ready, willing and urgent to drive change.